Rishabjs03/Rishabjs03/README.md

 👋 About Me

-- 💻 Full Stack Developer with a strong focus on building AI-driven products and automation tools.
+- 💻 AI-Engineer & Full Stack Developer with a strong focus on building AI-driven products and automation tools.
 - 🧠 Skilled in developing AI Agents using LangChain, OpenAI APIs, and modern web stacks.
 - 🌐 Passionate about merging frontend creativity with backend logic to craft seamless user experiences.
 - 📊 Ex-CA aspirant turned developer — bringing analytical thinking and structured problem-solving into tech.